seamuslowry/workflows/README.md

 - `release-version`: required; the version to release
 - `repo`: default `pypi`; what repo to publish the release to
 - `python-version`: default 3.11; the version of python to use
+- `path`: default "."; the path to the project to deploy

 ### Secrets